varmoh/k8s_helm_deployment/README.md

 python3 deploy.py components.yaml
 ```

 This will deploy all components in a namespace described in `components.yaml`.
-Same logic goes also with `modules.yaml` and `post-deploy.yaml
+Same logic goes also with `modules.yaml` and `post-deploy.yaml`

 To deploy only certain components or modules add the release name

 ```
-python3 deploy.py components.yaml component-byk-ruuter
+python3 deploy.py components.yaml component-test
 ```
 or
 ```
-python3 deploy.py modules.yaml module-byk-backofice-gui
+python3 deploy.py modules.yaml module-test
 ```